How to Beat the London System: A Practical Guide for Black (2026)

 Move sequence: 1.d4 d5 2.Bf4 Nf6 3.e3 c5 4.c3 Nc6 5.Nd2 Qb6!

-The main line: 6.Qb3 c4 7.Qxb6 axb6 and Black reaches an endgame with the open a-file, the better pawn structure (c4 restricts White's b-pawn), and comfortable equality.
-Many London specialists have no idea how to handle this endgame because it takes the queens off the board before White's attack materializes.
+The main line: 6.Qb3 c4 7.Qxb6 axb6 and Black reaches an endgame with the open a-file, a healthy pawn structure (the c4 pawn restricts White's queenside), and comfortable equality.
+The queens come off before White's attacking plan materializes, and many London players are caught out of their preferred middlegame.

 Setup 2: The Mirror (...Bf5)

-Quieter, positional answer.
-Mirrors White's idea by placing your own bishop outside the pawn chain.
+A quieter, positional answer.
+It mirrors White's idea by placing your own bishop outside the pawn chain before locking it in with ...e6.

 Move sequence: 1.d4 d5 2.Bf4 Nf6 3.e3 c5 4.c3 Bf5! (not ...e6 blocking the bishop).
 Then ...e6, ...Nc6, ...Be7, castle short, and play for the same ...c5/...Qb6 ideas or a later minority attack on the queenside.

 The point: preventing White's Bd3 from staring at h7 on the open diagonal.
-After ...Bf5, if White plays Bd3, bishops get exchanged, reducing White's attacking potential to near zero.
-Clean positional answer.
+After ...Bf5, if White plays Bd3, bishops get exchanged, reducing White's attacking potential significantly.
+White is left with a passive Slav-reversed structure where Black has the easier game.
+A clean positional answer that requires almost no calculation.

 Setup 3: King's Indian Against the London